Logo

 woman looking at phone in car

-The first 60-90 days of the car loan
+The first 60 to 90 days of the car loan

 Most lenders require that you’ve had the loan for at least a few months before you can apply to refinance.
 At LendingClub Bank, for example, the minimum requirement is 90 days.
 This allows time for the car title to transfer from the manufacturer or previous owner to your current lender.
 The new lender also wants to see if you’ve been making on-time payments for the first few months.

-At least six months into the car loan
+At least 24 months remaining on the car loan

-Sometimes, there are more telltale signs that it’s a good time to refinance your car.
+7 signs it’s a good idea to refinance your car

-1. You financed your current auto loan with a dealership.
+4. You financed your current auto loan with a dealership

 Dealer-financed auto loans are often not the best deal.
 Because dealers act as a go-between for shoppers and the bank, they tend to mark up the interest rate to get a cut.
 By refinancing directly with an online lender, credit union, or other financial institution, you’re avoiding that markup, which can save you money.